With generating close to 7000 sales-qualified leads in the past 24 months for our clients, we know that Linkedin outreach works.

 We have even seen that segmenting by “industry” doesn’t work because Sales Navigator data can be inaccurate if you use the tool the wrong way.

-Here’s our solution – Obsess about building an ultra-refined list of prospects
+Here’s our solution – Obsess about List building

 If your prospect list is too broad the chances are that you’re going to be sending a lot of Linkedin cold outreach messages to people who don’t care about what you’re selling.